-4052 Methods of Teaching English (2) F
+4053 Methods of Teaching English (3) Offered on demand

 Through study and observation, this course provides the prospective teacher with information about and opportunities for research into methods of teaching literature, grammar and composition in the secondary classroom.
 Practice in making lesson plans is provided.
 Students are encouraged, though not required, to take English 3053 Literature for Young Adults before enrolling in this course.
 If possible, this course should be taken the semester immediately before student teaching.
 Prerequisite: admission to English teaching program (see requirements under "English Teaching Major.")
 This course may satisfy the SALT Tier II requirement.